blazarlabs-io/hydra-turbo/apps/merchant/ENV_MIGRATION_REPORT.md

 4. **Client Bundle Clean**: No secrets or sensitive values exposed to the client
 5. **Future-Proof**: Established patterns for secure environment variable handling

-The only remaining `NEXT_PUBLIC_*` variables in the client bundle are Firebase client configuration variables, which are designed to be public and are not sensitive.
+The only remaining `NEXT_PUBLIC_*` variables in the client bundle are Firebase client configuration variables and Blockfrost project key, which are designed to be public and are not sensitive.
 This represents a significant security improvement while maintaining application functionality.

 ## Recommendations